A posteriori existence for the Keller-Segel model via a finite volume - finite element scheme: The Keller-Segel system

-Additionally, one can show that $\rho$ is continuous in time \cite{Biler1998}, which legitimates considering an initial value problem.
-Another important insight regarding the blow-up time of weak solutions of the Keller-Segel system is the identification of the blow-up time. \begin{Lemma}[Blow-up criterion for weak solutions, {\cite[Lemma 2.5]{Kwon2023}}] Let $\rho_0 \in L^2$ and let $T_{\text{max}} \in (0,\infty]$ be the maximal existence time of the weak solution $\rho$ to (\ref{KS1}), (\ref{KS2}), (\ref{KScond}).
+Additionally, one can show that $\rho$ is continuous in time \cite{Biler1998}, which justifies considering an initial value problem.
+Another important insight regarding the blow-up time of weak solutions of the Keller-Segel system is its identification. \begin{Lemma}[Blow-up criterion for weak solutions, {\cite[Lemma 2.5]{Kwon2023}}] Let $\rho_0 \in L^2$ and let $T_{\text{max}} \in (0,\infty]$ be the maximal existence time of the weak solution $\rho$ to (\ref{KS1}), (\ref{KS2}), (\ref{KScond}).
 If $T_{\text{max}} < \infty$, we have

 \end{Lemma}